Sambhrama: Reception

-The Indian Express wrote "THOUGH it is a re-make of the Telugu movie Pellipeetalu, Sambhrama is like a cool shower on a hot summer day.
+Y Maheswara Reddy of The Indian Express wrote "THOUGH it is a re-make of the Telugu movie Pellipeetalu, Sambhrama is like a cool shower on a hot summer day.
 Director Mahesh Sukhadhare, who is making his debut with this film, has succeeded in making a film that is good, clean fun."
+Srikanth Srinivasa of the Deccan Herald wrote, "Sambhrama comes like a whiff of fresh air.
+The right kind of film for a family audience.
+Though this flick is a remake of the Telugu film Pelli Peetalu, director Mahesh Sukhadhare has captured the beauty and essence of the Malnad region".